Professional Background

 Personal Background

-My wife, Robin, and I have two daughters (Emma and Sarah) and two cats (Simon and Sebastian).
+My wife, Robin, and I have two daughters (Emma and Sarah) and two cats (Maisy and Ace).

 Things I Like and Like to Do

-When it comes to rooting for pro teams, I am a diehard Pittsburgh Steelers, Pittsburgh Pirates and Los Angeles Lakers fan.
-Of course, I root for my alma maters in college sports, particularly Vanderbilt basketball (unfortunately, rooting for Vanderbilt football is like rooting for the grass when it is being mowed, it is a bad bet; however, hope springs eternal...).
+When it comes to sports, I am a diehard Pittsburgh Steelers, Pittsburgh Pirates and Los Angeles Lakers fan.
+Of course, I root for my alma maters in college sports, particularly Vanderbilt basketball.